stegripe/rawon/README.md

 - Each bot handles music commands for users in its voice channel
 - Adaptive ordering - if the primary bot is not in a server, the next available bot takes over
 - Each bot requires its own Discord application
+- Each bot ID that needs license access must be approved for the same `STEGRIPE_API_LICENSE_KEY`; unapproved bot IDs stay online but will not handle license-gated actions

 ## Documentation
 - [Disclaimers](./docs/DISCLAIMERS.md) - Important legal information